lilybeevee/StyleMaskHelper/README.md

 ## Known Issues

-- Custom Fade has issues with every mask type right now
+- Custom Fade option has a variety of issues:
-- Heat Wave effect displacement rendering does not work properly with styleground masks
-- Some styleground effects (specifically discovered with Custom Wind Snow from CrystallineHelper) are sped up when masked
+  - Styleground masks dont support transparent stylegrounds (big issue for foregrounds)
+  - Color grade masks look ugly with partial transparency
+  - Bloom masks just dont work with it
+  - Lighting masks dont work with it either (and also break light sources in their area)

 ## Building